 - PERSONALIZING YOUR LIVING SPACE // Being in a totally different place is hard enough and when you don’t have an area to call your comfort space at the end of the day, whether it was stressful or not, can be really harmful.
 This was one thing I think I did successfully when I first moved into my dorm freshman year.
 Even though I technically only had half of a tiny room I did my best to make the space really personal and comfortable for me.
 College is already expensive enough but investing in quality pieces for your bedroom you can use for the next 4+ years is totally worth while.
 You want a room that you feel comfortable in and that at the end of the day feels like a temporary home.

 I thought perhaps the home sickness would manifest in the form of being away from my parents being too difficult or missing hanging out with my friends.
 But, for me it came in the form of just generally missing my hometown.
 Everything about from my parents to my friends and everything in between.
+I should have gotten one of those university memory blankets, maybe that would of given me a sense of home.
 I missed the places we used to go regularly, the social circle that I was apart of, my favorite restaurants, my dog . . just name anything to do with home.
 These are the top 2 things that helped me when I was really feeling blue.

 - FACETIME // I ended up making talking with my mom and dad an almost daily ritual.
 Late at night because I was on the East coast and they were 3 hours behind, I would get comfy into my pj’s, mist my linen and lavender sprays on the sheets, grab my teddy bear and call them an hour before I was going to go to sleep.
 Making it a ritual and talking with them most days made me feel like I wasn’t missing out on anything and that they were always right there with me.
 When it comes to friends they might be at home or away at another school so the best thing for me was to schedule Facetime dates with my friends a day before or so.
 This way we could plan a time that we both had free to catch up and talk about all the things we were going to do over the summer.